thomasfjen/Quickdraw-Ender3/README.md

 Because of the linear rail and carriage i lost a good amount of y-travel.
 I regained all the travel by moving the y-extrusion forward by replacing the original m5 screws with shorter ones and t-nuts in the rail.

-I used kevinakasam configuration macros of his klackender https://github.com/kevinakasam/KlackEnder-Probe but changed some y and z values for the mounting process.
+I used kevinakasam configuration and macros of his klackender https://github.com/kevinakasam/KlackEnder-Probe but changed some x and z values for the mounting process.

 ```
 [probe]